NigelOToole/direction-reveal/README.md

 ## Usage

-### Import
+### Import JS

-The script is an ES6(ES2015) module but a compiled version is included in the build as index.js.
-You can also copy scripts/direction-reveal.js into your own site if your build process can accommodate ES6 modules, Babel and Browserify are used in the demo site.
+The script is an ES6(ES2015) module but the compiled version is included in the build as "src/scripts/direction-reveal-umd.js".
+You can also copy "src/scripts/direction-reveal.js" into your own site if your build process can accommodate ES6 modules.

 ```javascript
 import DirectionReveal from 'direction-reveal';